wp-plugins/privilege-menu/readme.txt

 Yes you can.
 Included now in this plugin is a folder call "lang".
 Within this folder is a file called "privilege-menu.pot".
 This file can be used to create the localized translations for your own language using poedit.

-If you contact me after you have done this through my website at: https://www.fuzzguard.com.au/contact/ I can include this translation file in the next pugin release.
+If you contact me after you have done this through my website at: https://www.fuzzguard.com.au/contact/ I can include this translation file in the next plugin release.
 You will be credited for your work of course.

 = I cannot see the options for Privilege Menu under menu items in the Admin Panel? =